executablebooks/cookiecutter-jupyter-book/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/UBC-MDS/cookiecutter-jupyter-book/issues.
+The best way to send feedback is to file an [issue](https://github.com/UBC-MDS/cookiecutter-jupyter-book/issues).

 If you are proposing a feature: